Speech-Language Pathology

 Observation Requirements

-Most programs require an obeservation component with a speech-language pathologist.
+Most programs require an observation component with a speech-language pathologist.
 Medical University of South Carolina (MUSC) requires at least 25 hours that need to be completed before entering the program.
 Always check the schools you are most interested in applying to for the most current requirements.

 View Catalog Course Descriptions